-The unregulated inflow volume to Lake Powell in December was 294 thousand acre-feet (kaf) (81% of average).
-The release volume from Glen Canyon Dam in December was 601 kaf.
-The end of December elevation and storage of Lake Powell were 3584.4 feet (115.6 feet from full pool) and 10.16 million acre-feet (maf) (42% of full capacity), respectively.
-The reservoir elevation is now declining and will continue to decline through the winter until spring runoff.
-Snowpack is currently about 96% of median for this time of year.
+The unregulated inflow volume to Lake Powell in December was 409 thousand acre-feet (kaf) (113% of average).
+The release volume from Glen Canyon Dam in December was 864 kaf.
+The end of December elevation and storage of Lake Powell were 3,597.8 feet (102 feet from full pool) and 11.54 million acre-feet (maf) (47% of full capacity), respectively.
+The reservoir elevation is now declining and is expected to continue to decline until spring 2015.

-In January, the release volume will likely be about 800 kaf, with fluctuations from about 8,500 cubic feet per second (cfs) in the nighttime to about 16,500 cfs in the daytime and consistent with the Glen Canyon Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).
-In February, the release volume will likely be about 600 kaf with daily fluctuations for hydropower.
+In January, the release volume will be approximately 860 kaf, with fluctuations anticipated between about 10,000 cubic Feet per second (cfs) in the nighttime to about 18,000 cfs in the daytime and consistent with the Glen Canyon Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).
+The anticipated release volume for February and March are 600 kaf and 650 kaf, respectively.

 In addition to daily scheduled fluctuations for power generation, the instantaneous releases from Glen Canyon Dam may also fluctuate to provide 40 Megawatts (MW) of system regulation.
 These instantaneous release adjustments stabilize the electrical generation and transmission system and translate to a range of about 1,200 cfs above or below the hourly scheduled release rate.
 Under system normal conditions, fluctuations for regulation are typically short lived and generally balance out over the hour with minimal or no noticeable impacts on downstream river flow conditions.